cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

 ## Using Specific Data Sets

-If you don't want the use every config file you can either use `"skip"=true` or name your stack so that the relevant config file is named `<STACK NAME>.json`.
+If you do not want the use every config file you can either use `"skip"=true` or name your stack so that the relevant config file is named `<STACK NAME>.json`.
 If you want to use a few config files you can create one master config file named `<STACK NAME>.json` with the following.
     ```json
     {